Michael Scherer (American football)

-Michael Scherer (born November 15, 1993) is an American football coach and former linebacker, who is currently the defensive coordinator and linebackers coach for Purdue University.
+Michael Scherer (born November 15, 1993) is an American football coach and former linebacker who is the current Linebackers coach at University of Nevada, Las Vegas.
 Scherer played college football at Missouri from 2012 to 2016 for head coaches Gary Pinkel and Barry Odom.
-He served as the defensive coordinator for the UNLV Rebels from 2023 to 2024.
+He served as the defensive coordinator for the UNLV Rebels from 2023 to 2024 and Purdue University in 2025.

 Early life and playing career

 Scherer attended Mary Institute and St. Louis Country Day School.
 In high school, Scherer was a standout running back as well as a linebacker.

 Scherer played for the Missouri Tigers for four seasons between 2012–2016.
 In his career, he played in 38 games notching 266 tackles with 17 being for a loss, a sack, and an interception.